PlabonKumarsaha/Unit-Testing-SpringBoot-beginner-guideline/README.md

 ### Repository Testing

-1. Add @RunWith(SpringRunner.class) and @DataJpaTest on the class Name.
+1. Add @RunWith(SpringRunner.class) and @DataJpaTest annotation on the class Name.
-2. Autowired the repository
+2. Autowired the Repository class that `you want to test`
 3. Create a class instance for the enitity that the JpaRepository is extending(here User)
 4. Save the insance in h2 demo Database(save the user)
 5. Now test the user created JPA function : **findByLogin** which returns a User class